Intensive English Program

 - Students are given an Entry English Placement Test (EPT) on the first day of class, and the results are used to determine students' level placements.

 - Students who are stronger in one skill than another may be placed in different levels for each skill.

 - Advancement to the next level of instruction is based on academic performance, meeting level completion requirements, attendance, instructor recommendations, and Exit EPT results.

-- During most semesters, full-time students usually take twenty hours (20) per week of classes in English Reading, Writing, Grammar, in addition to Listening & Speaking.
+- During most semesters, full-time students usually take twenty hours (20) per week of classes in English, reading, writing, grammar, in addition to listening and speaking.

-- Our tuition price is $4000 for Term A (full semester) and $2125 for Term B (half semester) and includes course textbooks.
+- Tuition is $4,000 for Term A (full semester) and $2125 for Term B (half semester) and includes course textbooks and tutors.

 Intensive English Program Brochures